 Satisfactory Academic progress will be evaluated at the end of each academic term (fall, spring, and summer).
 This evaluation reviews all credit hours attempted at Texas A&M University-Kingsville, regardless of whether or not financial aid was received.
 The following qualitative and quantitative standards must be met to remain eligible for financial assistance at Texas A&M University-Kingsville.

 Qualitative Measures of Academic Progress (Grade Point Average)

 The qualitative measure of academic progress is a grading scale of 0.00 to 4.00, based on students' enrollment classification.

 Incoming freshmen, graduate students, or transfer students will be eligible to apply for financial assistance upon admission to the university during their initial term.

-Undergraduate and returning students who have previously attended the university must achieve the minimum cumulative grade point average required for all attempted credits.
+Undergraduate and returning students who have previously attended the university must achieve a minimum 2.0 cumulative grade point average required for all attempted credits.

 Graduate/Doctoral students who have previously attended the university must achieve a minimum cumulative grade point average of 3.00 to maintain eligibility for financial assistance.